cswartzvi/hamilton/examples/dask/hello_world/README.md

-# Hamilton on Dask
+# Apache Hamilton on Dask

-Here we have a hello world example showing how you can take some Hamilton functions and then easily run them in a distributed setting via dask.
+Here we have a hello world example showing how you can take some Apache Hamilton functions and then easily run them in a distributed setting via dask.

 Note: please read this [dask best practices post](https://docs.dask.org/en/stable/dataframe-best-practices.html);